Fluffernuttersandwich/Smorgasbord/README.md

 9. **This is not a "lightweight" mod list!**

-If you delete this whole ModList, or disable it in parts, you will (probably) need to start a new save/world.
+If you delete this whole ModList, or disable it in parts, you will 100% need to start a new save/world.

 Trying to play a heavily modded save/world in any game, after removing big mods will cause you errors... just start a new world/save!